Australian Open: Venus crashes as Li Na schools teen

-China's Li Na and ninth seed Angelique Kerber blasted into the Australian Open second round Monday but former great Venus Williams crashed out in the blistering Melbourne heat
+China's fourth seed blasts into the second round but former great Venus Williams crashed out in the blistering Melbourne heat

 Charismatic fourth seed Li demolished junior champion Ana Konjuh 6-2, 6-0, handing the 16-year-old a tennis lesson as she sets about ending her tournament jinx.